-When one is intoxicated, alcohol interferes with the ability to analyze sensory information, resulting in the typical symptoms of being drunk, including:
+When one is intoxicated, alcohol interferes with the ability to analyze sensory information, resulting in the symptoms of being drunk, including:

-- Decreased motor coordination and balance
+Decreased motor coordination and balance

-- Loss in judgment
+Loss of judgment

-- Dulling one’s sensation of pain
+Dulled sensation of pain

-- Loss of balance and coordination
+Loss of balance and coordination

-- Loss of the ability to judge distance and heights
+Loss of the ability to judge distance and heights

 Physical impacts of alcohol

-- Even though someone who has been drinking might look as if they’re in a deep sleep, they will not be getting restorative sleep.
+Even though someone who has been drinking might look as if they’re in a deep sleep, they will not be getting restorative sleep.

-- Consuming five or more alcoholic beverages in one night can affect brain and body activities for up to three days.
+Consuming five or more alcoholic beverages in one night can affect brain and body activities for up to three days.

-- Two consecutive nights of drinking five or more alcoholic beverages can affect brain and body activities for up to five days.
+Two consecutive nights of drinking five or more alcoholic beverages can affect brain and body activities for up to five days.

-- Attention span is shorter for up to 48 hours after drinking.
+Attention span is shorter for up to 48 hours after drinking.

-- Even the effects of small amounts of alcohol (BAC of .03) can persist for a substantial period of time after the acute effects of alcohol impairment disappear.
+Even the effects of small amounts of alcohol (BAC of .03) can persist for a substantial period of time after the acute effects of alcohol impairment disappear.